mbareford/container-blogs/hpc_container_factory.md

 factories, see [https://github.com/mbareford/container-factory](https://github.com/mbareford/container-factory).

 The two sections that follow contain many script blocks; these have been added as collapsible items so as to improve readability.
-At the start of each script block is the corresponding path from the [Container Factory repository](https://github.com/mbareford/container-factory).
+At the start of each block is the corresponding path from the [Container Factory repository](https://github.com/mbareford/container-factory).
 All subsidiary scripts referenced can also be found within this GitHub project.